Clarkson-IMPETUS/VRC-Apps/README.md

 # VRC-Apps
-Various applications for the VRC to enhance its capabilities
+Various applications for the VRC to enhance its capabilities including a multidimensional array lookup.
+This allows for faster real time rotation.

 # Installation